 I don’t even remember if she managed to salvage the goose.
 Because there was no way I was going to have even a bite of it.
 Thankfully, there were plenty of other leftover options (with less penetrating aromas) for me to enjoy.

 So no, I am not sharing a recipe for roasted goose in this post.
 Instead, I have an easy Breakfast Casserole with Eggs, Potatoes and Sausage.
 It’s a delicious, hearty egg breakfast recipe baked all in one pan that the whole family (hopefully, even if pregnant) will truly enjoy.

 I am calling this breakfast bake healthy, because unlike most breakfast casserole recipes, it is made entirely from scratch and with only whole food ingredients.
-Instead of frozen hash browns, I am using whole potatoes that are shortly boiled before baking.
+Instead of frozen hash browns, I make this breakfast casserole with fresh potatoes that are shortly boiled before baking.